-If you want to watch The Masters without cable, those are your best options.
+If you want to watch The Masters without cable, or watch any golf online for that matter, those are your best options.
 Golf Channel, CBS, and ESPN are available on many services, so you can choose the right service or services based on things like price, channel availability and added subscription features.
 This will ensure that you not only get to watch The Masters online, but that you have the cloud-DVR or other features you’re looking for in a cable replacement.

 In order to stream The Masters without cable legally you’ll need to use one of the services listed above.
 That said, thanks to the use of free trials, it is technically possible to watch The Masters online free for the entire tournament.